This recipe is NOT safe for Coumadin (warfarin) users.

 Servings: 4 | Serving size: about 1 cup

+This recipe can easily be multiplied or divided by 2.
 This recipe makes great leftovers and will keep well for 3-4 days.
-Note that cooking time does not include chilling time.

 Place 1/2 cup of the white beans in a blender.